-Wooden, pedal-operated spinning wheel made by Archie MacLean (Eirdsidh an Tuairneir), Cornaigmore.
-From the belongings of Angus MacLean, Scarinish.
+Wooden, pedal-operated spinning wheel made by Archie MacLean (Èirdsidh an Tuairneir), Cornaigmore.
+On loan from Mary MacLean, The Coolins, Scarinish

 Wooden darning mushroom